oliver-butterley/lean-update/README.md

 ## :gear: Description of functionality

-The action starts by checking if the project has mathlib as a dependency and aborts if this isn't the case.
-It then updates `lean-toolchain` to match the latest version of mathlib.
+This action first gets the latest prerelease or release from the [Lean repository](https://github.com/leanprover/lean4) and updates `lean-toolchain`.
 It then attempts `lake update`.
 Assuming this is successful then the action attempts to build the project with the updated version.
 This might be successful or not.
 Consequently, there are three possible results:

 - No update available
 - Update available and build successful